The O Antiphons

-During the weeks of Easter (March 31 through May 19), Turning to God's Word will post free lessons covering the Glorious Mysteries from Scripture & the Rosary: New Testament Mysteries, Old Testament Parallels.
-On Pentecost Sunday, the Glorious Mysteries will be replaced by the Luminous Mysteries.
-The Joyful Mysteries will be posted at the beginning of Advent.
+During Advent and the Christmas season, Turning to God's Word posts free lessons covering the Joyful Mysteries from Scripture & the Rosary: New Testament Mysteries, Old Testament Parallels.
+After the Christmas season, the Joyful Mysteries will be replaced by the Luminous Mysteries, which will remain until the liturgical season of Lent.
 All lessons are free and can be downloaded during the season in which they're posted.
 This Catholic Bible study has been granted an imprimatur.

 This compelling Catholic Bible study examines how it is that men and women can develop an intimate personal relationship with God.
 You Shall Have No Other Gods: The Book of Exodus covers scriptural accounts of God rescuing his people from bondage in Egypt, leading them through the Red Sea, and giving them the Ten Commandments.
 Maps, genealogical charts, and free lesson videos are included.
 This study has been granted an imprimatur.
 Visit our study page to link to supplemental resources, including video overviews of each lesson.